-6/5/2020: Beginning Mon., June 8th, the Clerk’s Office will reopen to the public with certain conditions in place.
+The Clerk’s Office is open to the public with certain conditions in place.
 In an effort to mitigate the spread of COVID-19, and in compliance with CDC recommendations, a face covering/mask is required by members of the public visiting our office, as is adhering to social distancing of six feet between customers.
+Visitors will be subject to a non-touch temperature check and anyone showing a temperature of higher than 100.4 degrees F will not be permitted to enter the semi-public area where oaths are administered.
 Note that there will be limited seating available in our lobby.
 If you have special needs, we recommend you call ahead to schedule an appointment so that we can better accommodate you; reach us at 973-579-0900.

 NOTE: The Sussex County Clerk’s Office does not provide notary services for the public, e.g., persons requiring the notarization of land records or other personal documents will have to employ the services of an outside notary or attorney.
 The Clerk does, however, administer oaths to new notaries public and to elected officials.
 In addition, the following oaths will be notarized by the County Clerk or his staff: Clerk’s Certificate of Trade Name or Dissolution of Trade Name affidavit; Candidate [for Elective Office] Petition oaths/affidavits; Passport Statement of Consent oath.